The Village Communities of Texarkana, Texas (VCTT) HCV Waiting List is open as of August, 15, 2022.

 The Section 8 Housing Choice Voucher program has proven to be a good alternative to public housing, for it involves the private sector in helping resolve the affordable housing crisis in our City and throughout our Nation.

 The Housing Choice Voucher program under Section 8 of the 1937 Act, as amended by the Quality Housing and Work Responsibility Act (QHWRA) and commonly referred to as Section 8, is the largest U.S. housing subsidy program funded by the Department of Housing and Urban Development (HUD).
-Locally, the Housing Authority of Texarkana Texas returns approximately $3 million per year to the community in the form of rental assistance payments to landlords participating on the program.
+Locally, the Village Communities of Texarkana, Texas, returns approximately $3 million per year to the community in the form of rental assistance payments to landlords participating in the program.